 In April 2008, the Third Circuit issued its opinion, which unanimously reversed the trial court and ruled for the school district.
 The appeals court not only rejected Borden’s arguments that he had a First Amendment right to lead or join his students in prayer, but also concluded that his conduct violated the Establishment Clause.

 Borden then sought review from the U.S. Supreme Court.
-We filed an opposition.
-The Supreme Court denied Borden's petition in March 2009, thus preserving our victory on the school district's behalf.
+We opposed that request.
+The Supreme Court denied Borden’s petition in March 2009, thus preserving our victory on the school district’s behalf.